abhi-kulkarni/TeamManagement/README.md

     BASE_URL=http://127.0.0.1:8000 <br />
     ENV=dev <br />

-- SECRET_KEY can be created using python in your terminal
+- SECRET_KEY can be created by using python in your terminal
 - import os
 - os.urandom(32) and copy the random key.